-While risks can not be eliminated, BCLC's strategies are targeted at minimizing the risks and/or mitigating their impact.
-BCLC continues to formalize an enterprise risk management process for application to our business activities.
+While risks cannot be eliminated, BCLC's strategies are targeted at minimizing the risks and/or mitigating their impact.

 Guided by risk management standards, enterprise risk identification occurs through assessment by an Advisory Committee, the Executive Committee and the Board of Directors, and is a key factor in our strategic planning, including resource decisions.
 A management role supports the process through focus on education, accountability and administration.